Oakhill Brewery

-Oakhill Brewery was a brewery in Oakhill, Somerset, England, that was founded in 1767 by two young men, James Jordan and Richard Perkins.
-John Billingsley became a partner in 1776John Billingsley.
+Oakhill Brewery was a brewery in Oakhill, Somerset, England.

 History

 In its heyday the Oakhill Brewery was a major producer, known for Oakhill Invalid Stout.
 In 1904, due to its volume of production – between 2,000 and 2,500 barrels per week – the brewery constructed its own narrow gauge railway to take barrels of Oakhill Invalid Stout to the Somerset & Dorset Railway in nearby Binegar.
 Until the railway's construction, the brewery had used a Wallis & Steevens traction engine to deliver their barrels to the station.
 Production continued at the brewery until the advent of World War I sent it into decline.
 The brewery was destroyed by fire in 1924, and subsequently taken over by Courage Brewery.
 Although brewing stopped in 1938, the malt sheds remained in use.

 Beacon Brewery

 In 1981 brewing resumed in the former Oakhill Brewery building when Beacon Brewery took over the premises to brew Fosseway Bitter and later Fosseway Forty.
 The brewery went out of business in 1983.